-How Might Electrification Affect Electric Rates in New Jersey?
+How Might Electrification Affect Electric Rates in Colorado?

 As more households and businesses purchase EVs and transition to electric heat pumps, electricity system costs will increase to serve that new load.
-Specifically, more energy will be generated to provide electricity to EV chargers and heat pumps, and more generating capacity, such as renewable energy facilities, will be built to meet that new load.4 Transmission lines may need to be upgraded or constructed to move electricity from the point of generation to where more electricity is needed.5 The distribution grid may also need upgrades or expansions to continue reliably serving growing demand, which may require additional investments for higher capacity power lines, transformers, and substations.6
+Specifically, Colorado utilities will need to provide electricity for EV chargers and heat pumps; therefore, they'll need to build more generating capacity, such as renewable energy facilities, to meet that new load.
+The system may need new or upgraded transmission lines to move electricity from the point of generation to where more electricity is needed.
+The distribution grid may also need upgrades or expansions to continue reliably serving growing demand, which may require additional investments for higher capacity power lines, transformers, and substations.